What is bounding box annotation?

 2. Edge case proliferation: Real-world data constantly introduces scenarios not covered by initial guidelines — partial occlusion, unusual viewpoints, novel object combinations.
 Guidelines must be living documents.

-3. Label versioning: When class definitions change mid-project (common in agile AI development), retroactive re-labeling is expensive and often incomplete.
+3. Label versioning: When class definitions change mid-project, retroactive re-labeling is expensive and often incomplete.
 Version-controlled annotation workflows are essential.

-4. Compliance documentation: Enterprise clients increasingly require full audit trails — who labeled what, when, with what version of guidelines — for ISO 27001, HIPAA, or GDPR evidence packages.
+4. Compliance documentation: Enterprise clients increasingly require full annotation audit trails for ISO 27001, HIPAA, or GDPR evidence packages.
 Our workflows are aligned to all three.
+For datasets containing sensitive personal data, our data de-identification service strips PII before annotation begins — providing a complete audit log on request.

 ⚠️